DSPN/DataStaxDay/README.md

 > **LOCAL_QUORUM** is the most commonly used consistency level among developers.
 It provides a good level of performance and a moderate amount of consistency.
 That being said, many use cases can warrant  **CL=LOCAL_ONE**.

-**Let's try this again** but this time, let's pay attention to what's happening in the trace
+Let's try this one last time:

 ```
 consistency local_one
 ```

 ```
 SELECT * FROM amp_event.sales where name='rich';
 ```